melh23/cs152_project/README.md

 9. Read statements
 10. While loop
 11. Do while
+12. For loop
-12. Return
+13. Return

 ## Not implemented features
-1. For loop
-2. Assign
+1. Assign

 ## Flex commands: